Associate Faculty Director

 She has also worked at the University of North Carolina, Chapel Hill, managing a sexual assault research network; leading the first ever prospective study of sexual assault trauma in adult women.
 She has spent time living and working in rural Kenya and Uganda, studying barriers to reproductive healthcare, specifically in seeking treatment for HPV and Cervical Cancer.
 She received her Master of Science in Global Health from Duke University’s Global Health Institute, and her BA in International Relations from Auburn University.

 Ryan Kim graduated from Smith College with a B.A. in Art and Architecture and holds a diploma in Hospitality and Hotel Management from the Institute of Culinary Education.

 She is excited to support the Institute’s interdisciplinary mission through programmatic, research and educational initiatives and to continue learning about global health and healthcare systems.
 Prior to joining HGHI, Ryan was the Operations Associate at a skincare start-up in New York.
-She has work experience in culinary photography and hotel operations.
-In her free time, Ryan enjoys cooking, traveling and designing her dream house.
+She has experience in culinary photography and hotel operations.
+In her free time, Ryan enjoys cooking and traveling.